Ception/mysite/README.md

-# My Personal Website 🙏🏻
+# My Personal Website

 ## Description

-Leveraging the power of Next.js 13, Tailwind CSS, and Three.js, this portfolio offers a state-of-the-art digital showcase.
-The combination of Next.js's intuitive routing, Tailwind's contemporary design approach, and Three.js's dynamic 3D graphics creates a visually striking and high-performing platform to exhibit professional achievements.
+Leveraging Next.js 14, Tailwind CSS, Three.js, and Postmark Mail for a state-of-the-art portfolio.
+Next.js's powerful SSR capabilities, Tailwind's modern design, Three.js's immersive 3D graphics, and Postmark Mail's reliable email service combine to deliver a high-performance, visually captivating showcase of professional endeavors.

 ## Technologies

-- **Next.js**: A React framework providing server-side rendering and generating static websites for React-based web applications.
+- **Next.js 14**: A powerful React framework with server-side rendering and static site generation.
-- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+- **Tailwind CSS**: A utility-first CSS framework for modern, responsive design.
-- **Three.js**: A cross-browser JavaScript library/API for creating and displaying animated 3D computer graphics in a web browser.
+- **Three.js**: A cross-browser JavaScript library and API used to create and display animated 3D computer graphics in a web browser.
+- **Postmark Mail**: A reliable email service for sending and receiving emails.

 ## Setup